 Bobby Jo loved to spend summers at her grandma and grandpas’ house.
-The long, steamy days and nights didn’t bother her at the tender age of ten.
-The smell of cow manure, mixed with wild honeysuckle didn’t bother her either.
+The long, steamy days and nights didn’t bother her nor, at the tender age of ten, did the smell of cow manure, mixed with wild honeysuckle.
 There were acres of land to be explored and she wanted to explore them all.

 Bobby Jo was a prankster.
 Once she took the bell off of Bessie the cow.
 She sneaked up to the house and started ringing the bell.
 Through the window, she could see grandma clasp her hands together and say “el, I wished I’m a die.
 Bessie’s got loose and is traipsing around all over the place.”

 Bobby Jo giggled as she quickly hid when grandma came outside.
 It didn’t take long for grandma to know what Bobby Jo had done but she didn’t get mad.
 She just laughed and said “you little scamp, you.
 Go put that bell back on Bessie.”

 Sometimes when grandma was cooking and got the milk out, Bobby Jo would wait until she turned around and put the milk back in the icebox.
 Grandma would say “I could have sworn I got that milk out.”
 After she used it, she would put it back in the icebox and Bobby Joe would take it back out and sit it back on the table.
 This would go on and on until grandma finally caught on.

 Grandma had a good sense of humor and she enjoyed Bobby Jo’s playfulness.

 A family bought the old Simpson farm just down the road.
 Bobby Jo heard they had a little girl, so she wandered down the hill toward the house.
 Sure enough, she saw a little girl.
 Bobby Jo and never been shy so she just walked up and introduced herself.